This accessibility statement applies to the Office of the Police and Crime Commissioner website

 This statement was prepared on 24th September 2022.
 It was last reviewed in February 2024.

-This website was last tested on 30th January 2023.
+This website was last tested in February 2024.
 The test was carried out internally by the Office of the Police and Crime Commissioner for Bedfordshire.

 Site compliance was checked by the Office of the Police and Crime Commissioner for Bedfordshire using a combination of manual testing and third party tools, including: